• 13 Oct 2020

 Ability to Care for the Property

-Verifying this information usually involves seeking information from the previous agent (if they rent the property) using the REIQ Previous Lessor/Agent Reference (Form EF092).
+The application form will request previous rental history from the applicant and an agent would generally seek evidence to support this information such as a ledger (without bond details).
+Verifying this information will usually begin with having the applicants complete and sign the REIQ Consent to seek reference (Form EF244) and then seeking information from the previous agent using the REIQ Previous Lessor/Agent Reference (Form EF092).
 When contacting the applicants current or previous agent, you should be determining if the applicants have the ability to care for the property (as well as the ability to pay rent).

-Personal References
+References

 Tenancy Agreement in a Company Name